Andorfim/Andorfim/README.md

 My hard-skills:

 1. Comsol Multiphysics
 2. Python, C++ and Pascal
+3. Matlab and Wolfram Mathematica
-3. Machine learning and Deep learning
+4. Machine learning and Deep learning
-4. SQL and NoSQL Databases (Redis, Oracle, MongoDb)
+5. SQL and NoSQL Databases (Redis, Oracle, MongoDb)
-5. HTML and CSS
+6. HTML and CSS

 A little about places of study: